-Parsley Preemergence: For mineral and muck soils, make a single broadcast application of 1 to 3 lb/A after planting, but before the crop emerges.
+- Parsley Preemergence: For mineral and muck soils, make a single broadcast application of 1 to 3 lb/A after planting, but before the crop emerges.
 Plant seeds at least ½ inch deep.
 Use lower rates on coarse soils and higher rates on heavier soils (soils high in clay and organic matter).
-Irrigation or rainfall of at least 1/2 inch prior to making application after planting.

 For cilantro, varieties may vary in their susceptibility to injury from Lorox.
 Determine tolerance to Lorox prior to adoption as a field practice to prevent possible crop injury.
 Do not exceed a total of 4 lb/A per season.

 - Cilantro Preemergence: Make a single broadcast application of 1 to 2 lb/A after planting, but before the crop emerges.
 Plant seeds at least ½ inch deep.
 Use lower rates on coarse soils and higher rates on heavier soils (soils high in clay and organic matter).
 Additional postemergence applications may be made as long as the total does not exceed the seasonal maximum.

 - Cilantro Postemergence: Make up to two postemergence applications of 1-2 lb/A to control emerged weeds.
 Apply after cilantro has a minimum of 3 true leaves or crop injury may result.
 Apply when weeds are in the 1 to 3 true leaf stage.
 Early crop injury can occur, however the effect should be transitory, with no yield losses attributable to crop injury.
 A second application may be made 14 days following the first application but no later than 21 days before harvest.